PureJoyMind/CPMGen/CPMGen/README.md

 ## License

-This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+This project is licensed under the MIT License.
-This ensures CPMGen remains free and open-source for everyone, forever.
+It provides maximum flexibility, allowing you to use, modify, distribute, and sublicense the software with minimal restrictions.
 See the [LICENSE](LICENSE) file for details.

 ## Support